cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/cloudmesh/console.md

 ## Heading

-A particular useful function is `HEADING()` which prints the method name.
+A particularly useful function is `HEADING()` which prints the method name.

 ``` python
 from cloudmesh.common.util import HEADING